15 July 2022

 … a global orientation that expresses the extent to which one has a pervasive, enduring though dynamic feeling of confidence that (1) the stimuli from one’s internal and external environments in the course of living are structured, predictable, and explicable; (2) the resources are available to one to meet the demands posed by these stimuli; and (3) these demands are challenges, worthy of investment and engagement.
 (Antonovsky A. Unraveling the mystery of health.
 How people manage stress and stay well.
 San Francisco: Jossey-Bass, 1987, p.
 19)

 The most important component of SOC is meaningfulness (3), the emotional, motivational element of SOC.
-Lindström and Eriksson (2005) summarize it very well:
+Lindström and Eriksson (2005) summarise it well:

 Meaningfulness refers to the extent to which a person feels that life makes sense emotionally, that problems and demands are worth investing energy in, are worthy of commitment and engagement, seen as challenges rather than burdens.
 This is the motivational component of the SOC.